When is is put in English? Uses of was - were

 We are going to buy some products.
 We are going to buy groceries.

 The students are going to do this whole list of exercises.
-The students are going to do the whole list of exercises.
+Students are going to do a whole list of exercises.

 • there is / are / (there is / exists);

-1. The use of the verb is also possible as a modal verb in the meaning of “should”, “agreed”, “agreed” when it comes to obligations, orders, schedules and plans, the inevitability of events.
+1. The use of the verb is also possible as a modal verb in the meaning of “should”, “agreed”, “agreed” when we are talking about obligations, orders, schedules and plans, the inevitability of events.
 In this case, the particle to is added to the verb:

 1. And also when using the verb to be in English in the following constructions: